galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/tutorial.md

 To illustrate how to analyze metatranscriptomics data, we will use data from time-serie analysis of a microbial community inside a bioreactor ({% cite kunath2018proteins %}).
 They generated metatranscriptomics data for 3 replicates over 7 time points.
 RNAs were enriched by rRNA depletion and treated with DNAse and library was prepared with the TruSeq stranded RNA sample preparation, which included the production of a cDNA library.

-At the beginning of this tutorial, we focus on biological replicate A and the 2nd time point.
+In this tutorial, we focus on biological replicate A and the 1st time point, but [in a follow-up tutorial we illustrate how compare the results over the different time points and replicates]({{ site.baseurl }}{% link topics/metagenomics/tutorials/comparative-metaomics-analysis/tutorial.md %}).
 The input files used here were trimmed out the original file for the purpose of saving time and resources.
-At the end, we will illustrate how to compare several datasets using the 8 times points and 3 replicates

 To analyze the data, we will follow the ASaiM workflow and explain it step by step.
 ASaiM ({% cite batut2018asaim %}) is an open-source Galaxy-based workflow that enables microbiome analyses.
 Its workflow offers a streamlined Galaxy workflow for users to explore metagenomic/metatranscriptomic data in a reproducible and transparent environment.
 The ASaiM workflow has been updated by the **GalaxyP** team (University of Minnesota) to perform metatranscriptomics analysis of large microbial datasets.